 4.3.1 Description and scope of data processing

-On the website you have the possibility of asserting your rights as a data subject, e.g. request information on your personal information that is currently stored by us.
-In order to assert your rights as a data subject, it may be necessary that you provide information to Bertelsmann and/or its subsidiaries pertaining to your person and the specific information that has been processed.
-Without providing this information, Bertelsmann and/or its subsidiaries are not able to cater to your rights as a data subject.
+On the website, you have the possibility of asserting your rights as a data subject, e.g., request information on your personal information that we currently store.
+To maintain your rights as a data subject, you may need to provide information to Bertelsmann and/or its subsidiaries about your person and the specific information that has been processed.
+Bertelsmann and/or its subsidiaries cannot cater to your rights as a data subject without providing this information.

 4.3.2 Purpose and legal basis of data processing